-One of Stunning’s main features is making the process of dealing with failed payments a bit less painful.
-We automate the messages that go out before credit cards expire, or after payments fail, and we even let your customers know in-app when they have billing issues.
+We launched Stunning in late 2012 to help our customers (and ourselves) cut down on involuntary churn (when customer subscriptions are cancelled due to bad payment information).
+One of Stunning’s main features is making the process of dealing with failed credit card payments a bit less painful.
+Stunning automates the messages that go out before credit cards expire, or after a customer has a payment issue, and we even let your customers know in-app when they have billing issues.

-We’ve recently hit a big milestone: $85,000,000 in recurring revenue that we’ve recovered for our customers, so to celebrate, we’re sharing 10 things that we’ve learned over the past few years.
-You can apply these to your own SaaS app today to cut down on churn that happens due to failed payments.
+We’ve recently hit a big milestone: $8 billion in recurring revenue that we’ve recovered for our customers.
+To celebrate, we’re sharing 14 things that we’ve learned over the past decade.
+You can apply these to your own product or SaaS app today to cut down on customer churn that happens due to failed payments.

-1. Make sure that your app is actually valuable.
+1. Make sure that your product is actually valuable.

-This is just about the best non-automated way to ensure that your customers keep using your app.
-If your app consistently produces value for your customers, they’ll get a notification about a failed payment and immediately update their billing information to make sure that they keep receiving that value.
+This is just about the best non-automated way to ensure that your customers keep using your product.
+If your subscription business consistently produces value for your customers, they’ll get a notification about a failed payment and immediately update their payment details to make sure that they keep receiving that value.
 If you’ve built an app that isn’t valuable, you’ll always have problems retaining your customers , no matter what else you do.
-Want to know how to determine if your app is valuable?
-I’ve been sharing everything I’ve learned over the years/am still learning in a free email course over at the Customer Retention Academy.

 2. Don’t hide from your customers.